*Updated July 2022

 When you’re on the go, remember to:

-- Keep a safe distance of about 1.5 metres from others
+- Keep a safe distance of a metre from others

 - Carry a sanitiser / wash your hands frequently with water and soap